Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M301: Set PID parameters

-*This comand is deprecated and will be removed in a future version of RepRapFirmware*
+*This comand is deprecated.
+Support is discontinued from RepRapFirmware 3.7.*

 ### Parameters